Veil-Project/veil-project.github.io/en/drafts/2019-02-12-state-of-veil-network.md

 - In this same example, if you tried to send 2 Veil, you currently can not specify from which "bucket" it comes from.
 By default, the current wallet prioritize sending from Zerocoin, then RingCT, then CT, and finally, Basecoin.

+## Looking forward

+Since August of 2017, the Veil team has been working non-stop in the creation of what we believe will become the world's leading privacy cryptocurrency, and we couldn't be prouder of having reaching our first milestone, with our launch in January.

+The current priorities of the development team are removing Basecoin and CT transaction types from the network, to achieve our goal of providing "always-on" privacy, as well as completing the feature set of our Core Wallet.